 Codes of conduct apply to most insurers.
 Almost all life insurers belong to the Financial Services Council, which has a Code of Conduct members must comply with.
 The Insurance Council of New Zealand (ICNZ), of which most major insurers are members, also has a Fair Insurance Code that requires its members to act ethically and to be financially sound.

-The Insurance (Prudential Supervision) Act 2010 (IPSA) sets the regulatory and prudential requirements framework for insurers carrying on business in New Zealand.
+The Insurance (Prudential Supervision) Act 2010 (IPSA) sets out the regulatory and prudential requirements framework for insurers carrying on business in New Zealand.

 Under the IPSA, insurers and reinsurers are treated in the same way, with the regime applying to every “person” carrying on insurance business.
 A “person” includes a company or association of persons operating or formed in New Zealand.
 If the “person” meets the registration requirements under the Companies Act 1993, they are also subject to the IPSA regime.